graphile/examples/README.md

 yarn start
 ```

 This will run the koa2 server and react client.
+You can access it at http://localhost:8349/

 It's recommended that you review the setup.sh script before executing it.